jurgenriedel/datasciencecoursera/clean data/CodeBook.md

-# Code Book
+# Code Book - Course Project "Clean Data"

 This document describes the code inside the file "run_analysis.R".

 The code is splitted in the following sections:

-1 Helper functions
-2 Constants
-3 Downloading and loading data
+1. Downloading and loading data
-4 Manipulating data
-5 Writing final data to CSV

-## 1. Hepler functions

-### Function to get label from data frame.
+2. Transforming and cleaning data
+3. Output tidy data set to txt file

-## 2. Loading and staging data
+## 1. Loading and staging data

 ### Perquisites

-1. Down load file "getdata-projectfiles-UCI HAR Dataset.zip"
-2. Unzip files to working directory in R
+1. Load R package "downloader"

 ### Load data files into R.